wavefrontHQ/docs/pages/doc/optimize_data_shape.md

   With counter metrics, it is often useful to use functions such as `rate()`, `ratediff()` or `mdiff()` because those functions calculate the change over time.

 * **Delta Counter**: Delta counters are different from traditional counters.
 The delta counter value represents the change in value over time.
-In Operations for Applications, delta counters bin to a minute timestamp and write operations to the same bin are treated as deltas.
+In Tanzu Observability, delta counters bin to a minute timestamp and write operations to the same bin are treated as deltas.
 Delta counters are helpful for calculating bursts of events because collisions can result if a traditional gauge or counter metrics tries to represent something that changes so rapidly.

   See [Cumulative Counters and Delta Counters](delta_counters.html) for background

 ## Fine-Tune How Data Are Ingested

-If you're responsible for sending data into Operations for Applications, you can significantly improve performance and get the results you need by following the best practices in this section.
+If you're responsible for sending data into Tanzu Observability, you can significantly improve performance and get the results you need by following the best practices in this section.

 ### Step 1: Ensure You Send Time Series Data

-Operations for Applications supports time series data.
+Tanzu Observability supports time series data.
 Time series track behavior over time.
 Each data point is a measurement at a particular point in time.
 We can connect and graph data points because they measure the same behavior at different moments in time.
 For example, you can measure the CPU load for one data source over time and can then graph those data to show increase, decrease, etc.

 Check if your data is time series data.
 If your data is tracking very unique behavior and the metric/source combination is unique for each data point, it's difficult to graph that time series.